(Advancing Students for a Stronger Tomorrow | Deferred Action for Childhood Arrivals)

 To authorize the COF:

 Although students with ASSET status don't qualify for federal financial aid, they may qualify for Colorado state aid.
 Undergraduate students may qualify to receive Colorado Student Grant and graduate students may qualify to receive Colorado Graduate Grant.
-ASSET students who also have DACA status may be eligible for Colorado Work-study.
 To determine your eligibility for Colorado state aid, complete the applicable form below:

 We also encourage you to apply for scholarships.
 To learn more, review our scholarship section below.